cshaxu/nxvm/README.md

 Introduction
 ------------
- This project includes an integrated implementation of a light-weight x86 PC emulator.
+ This project includes an integrated implementation of a light-weight x86 PC emulator, which is written in 37,000 lines of C codes and a few Assembly codes.

  It emulated a PC machine, including an Intel 80386 CPU and all other necessary devices, such as RAM, DMA, PIC, Floppy, Hard Drive, Keyboard, Display and so on.